bSI-InfraRoom/IFC-infra-unit-test/SpatialStructure-5/readme.md

 	- `IfcBoundingBox`

 #### Project Breakdown
-Figure 1 shows the extent and plan layout of the masterplan.
+Figure 1 shows the `SpatialStructure-5-2.ifc` with its additional geometric representation to help visualise the structure.

 ![Visual][figure 1]